Dr Dong Li BEng MEng (XJTU), MEng (NUS), PhD (Lancaster)

 Academic Lead for Programme Quality

-Dong Li is a senior lecturer in Operations Management in the School of Business and Economics at Loughborough University since Apr 2018.
-Prior to Loughborough he was a lecturer in Operations Management at the University of York between 2012 and 2018.
-Apart from the academic posts, Dong had worked as an operations research analyst for a number of years in AVIS Budget Group (Bracknell, UK) and Intel Corp (Shanghai).
+Dong Li is a senior lecturer in Operations Management in the School of Business and Economics at Loughborough University.
+Prior to Loughborough he was a lecturer in Operations Management at University of York.
+Apart from the academic posts, Dong had worked as an operations researcher in AVIS Budget Group (Bracknell, UK) and Intel Corp (Shanghai, China).
+He holds a BEng in Mechanical Engineering from Xi’an Jiaotong University, China, and an MEng from the same institution.
+He also obtained an MEng (in Industrial Engineering) from National University of Singapore.
+Dong received his PhD degree in Management Science from Lancaster University, supervised by the Distinguished Professor Kevin Glazebrook.

-His research has appeared in European Journal of Operational Research, Naval Research Logistics, Journal of Revenue and Pricing Management, OR Spectrum, Transportation Research Part E, and etc.
+His research has appeared in Production and Operations Management, European Journal of Operational Research, Naval Research Logistics, Journal of Revenue and Pricing Management, OR Spectrum, Transportation Research Part E, Annals of Operations Research, International Journal of Production Research, and etc.

 We always welcome PhD applicants who are interested in any of those research areas mentioned above.
 For informal discussions, please contact Dong via the email listed on this page.